 Just having a warranty isn’t good enough.
 Ask how often your contractor gets warranty claims.
 If it’s more than a few per month, that’s a sign of poor quality.

-If they claim they never have warranty claims, they might not be telling the whole truth (no one’s perfect) and may find ways to avoid actually fulfilling their warranty.
+If they claim they never have warranty claims, they might not be telling the whole truth (everyone makes mistakes) and may find ways to avoid actually fulfilling their warranty.

 Leslie hired a friend of a friend to save some money on a small bathroom refresh.
 The guy ended up getting hurt during the project.
 It happens.
 Unfortunately, he was unlicensed and uninsured.
-So when he filed for workman’s comp, Leslie was responsible for his medical bills and lost wages.
+So when he filed for worker’s compensation, Leslie was responsible for his medical bills and lost wages.
 Total nightmare.

-Not everyone who claims to be a contractor is a licensed contractor.
+Not everyone who claims to be a contractor is a reputable one.
 If your contractor is unlicensed and uninsured, you are responsible for their work.

-Check and make sure your contractor is licensed and insured.
+Check and make sure your company is licensed and insured.
 Don’t just take their word for it.
-Look them up on the Pikes Peak Regional Building Department’s website to be sure: pprbd.org.
+Look them up on the Pikes Peak Regional Building Department’s website to be sure.

 If a contractor ever asks you to pull a homeowner’s permit, fire them immediately.
 They’re almost certainly trying to shed accountability and put it on you.

 Also, scammers will sometimes pose as contractors, ask for a deposit and then do a vanishing act.
 It’s awful, but it does happen.
-Don’t make a deposit or sign anything until you’ve had a chance to check them out.
+Don’t make a deposit, pay in cash, or sign ANYTHING until you’ve had a chance to check them out.